regebro/how-to-diff-xml/talk.rst

     It was also the recommended way in the main paper that we used on how to do hierarchical diffing.

-    This could take almost two minutesfor some of our documents, so I hope you forgive me for not even trying the previous stable marriage algorithms, which are even slower.
+    This could take almost two minutes for some of our documents, so I hope you forgive me for not even trying the previous stable marriage algorithms, which are even slower.